nationalarchives/front-end-development-guide/2017/myc-peer-review-checklist.md

 ### Comments from peer reviewer and developer(s)

 * A `menu` should have at least one instance of a `menuitem`, `menuitemcheckbox`, or `menuitemradio`.
+* add.php and details.php: IDs 'download-form', 'upload-form' and 'delete-form' appears more than once.

 ## Lessons learned